rdeioris/LuaMachine/README.md

 https://www.unrealengine.com/marketplace/luamachine

-To compile from sources, uncompress the zip file in the Plugins/ directory of your project (create it if it does not exist) and restart the Unreal Editor. (if you want to manually compile it, ensure C++ is enabled in your project and regenerate the solution/xcode file)
+To compile from sources, decompress the zip file in the Plugins/ directory of your project (create it if it does not exist) and restart the Unreal Editor. (if you want to manually compile it, ensure C++ is enabled in your project and regenerate the solution/xcode file)

 Open your favourite editor for lua scripting and create a file into the project Content/ directory (call it hello.lua) with the following code: